 Get One Tax Deduction

-You can claim a tax deduction for up to $5,000 a year contributed into a traditional IRA, but you can usually defer up to 10 percent of your pay in a SEP.
-You cannot deduct contributions for both types of IRA, but an employer can contribute an amount equal to 25 percent of your pay or $50,000 on which you pay no taxes because it is "deferred income."
+You can claim a tax deduction for up to $5,500 a year contributed into a traditional IRA, or $6,500 if you are over 50, but you can usually defer up to 10 percent of your pay in a SEP.
+You cannot deduct contributions for both types of IRA, but an employer can contribute an amount equal to 25 percent of your pay or $55,000 on which you pay no taxes because it is "deferred income."
+For 2018, employee compensation of up to $275,000 is eligible for SEP consideration.

 You Can Convert SEP Contributions